skyway/skyway.github.io/en/ios-tutorial.md

 ## Trying it out
 {: #testing }

 Build and deploy to two devices.
 Call a PeerID obtained using listAllPeers.
-It should connect and a video chat between the two windows should start.
+It should connect and a video chat between the two devices should start.
 If you only have one iOS device, you can try connecting to a JavaScript web-app that uses the same API key.